Difficult Bible Quiz about the Bible Persons.

 c.
 David.

-He often played for King Saul to soothe him.
+David often played for King Saul to soothe him.

 -

-He was the son of King Saul.
+Who was David's best friend and also the son of King Saul?

 a.
 Benjamin.